 THREE BASIC THINGS YOU SHOULD KNOW ABOUT WHEEL FITMENT

-Do not worry, we will break it down for you.
+Do not worry; we will break it down for you.
 Below we’ll list the 3 basics things you should know when buying new wheels.
-The information we are about to give you are crucial and without them, your happy purchase could turn into a real mess, especially if you are on your own without the help of an industry professional.
+The information we are about to give you is crucial, and without them, your happy purchase could turn into a real mess, especially if you are on your own without the help of an industry professional.

 The first thing you should know is what's the right bolt pattern for your vehicle.
 This is the first basic information you need to know.
-There’s lots of talk out there about universal bolt pattern, and that is wrong.
+There are lots of talks out there about universal bolt patterns, and that is wrong.
 There’s no such thing about a wheel being universal and be able to fit just any vehicle.
-There’s lots of eBay’s and Craig’s list sellers trying to fool customers with that information in order to get their merchandise sold fast.
+Many eBay’s and Craig’s list sellers try to fool customers with that information to get their merchandise sold fast.

-If you are in the market for a new wheels and the salesperson you are buying from offered you a universal wheel, run from him.
-He’s not a professional and you are probably in bad hands.
+If you are in the market for new wheels and the salesperson you are buying from offers you a universal wheel, run from him.
+He’s not a professional, and you are probably in bad hands.

 The bolt pattern determines the number and position of the mounting holes to allow the wheel to be bolted to the hub.
 As the bolts are evenly spaced, the number of bolts determines the pattern.